Pestalozzi School extension using prefabricated timber construction

 Pestalozzi School – Learning and Play Areas in a Green Setting

-The outdoor area at the Pestalozzi School offers space for playing and relaxing amid bright, modern wooden architecture.
+The outdoor area of the Pestalozzi School offers space for play and relaxation, surrounded by bright and modern timber architecture.

 Pestalozzi School – Natural Learning Environment in Timber

-The wooden surfaces in the classroom create a warm and friendly atmosphere that promotes concentration and well-being.
+The timber surfaces in the classroom create a warm and welcoming atmosphere that supports concentration and well-being.

 Pestalozzi School – Main Entrance with a Clear Design Language

-The main entrance to the Pestalozzi School boasts a coherent design, natural materials and sweeping glass surfaces that promote transparency and openness.
+The main entrance of the Pestalozzi School features a clean design, natural materials, and large glass surfaces that convey transparency and openness.

 Pestalozzi School – Timber Construction with a Clear Structure

-The new Pestalozzi School boasts modern timber construction, bright facades and practical outdoor areas.
+The new Pestalozzi School features modern timber construction, bright façades, and functional outdoor areas.

 Pestalozzi School – Facade Detail in Wood and Glass